masasam/dotfiles/README.md

 The voice models are downloaded to `~/.local/share/piper/voices`; they are intentionally not stored in this repository.

+### Screen-region OCR

+Install PaddleOCR 3.7.0, the CPU inference engine, and the multilingual PP-OCRv6 medium detection and recognition models with:

+    make ocr

+Press `Alt-Shift-O`, select a screen region, and wait for the recognized text to be copied to the Wayland clipboard.
+The same controller accepts image files:

+    ocrctl image screenshot.png
+    ocrctl image --copy screenshot.png

+Model weights are cached under `~/.paddlex/official_models` and are intentionally not stored in this repository. oneDNN is disabled for this pipeline to avoid an upstream PaddlePaddle 3.3 CPU inference incompatibility.

 ### Inspecting safe-link backups

 New backup snapshots contain a restore manifest.
 List snapshots and print the